-2022 2021

-GEL'000 GEL'000
+GEL'000 2023 2022

-Communications and information services 1,174 1,066
+Communications and information services 1,572 1,174

-Depreciation and amortization expense 720 581
+Depreciation and amortization expense 971 720

-Legal and consultancy 701 752
+Legal and consultancy 986 701

+Advertising and marketing expenses 352 47

-Utilities and office supplies 284 220
+Utilities and office supplies 309 284

-Taxes other than on income 248 240
+Taxes other than on income 258 248

-Occupancy and rent 146 73
+Occupancy and rent 155 146

-Security 89 89
+Security 123 89

-Other 427 240
+Other 622 380

-3,789 3,261
+5,348 3,789

-\ Legal and consultancy expenses include audit fees of GEL 129 thousand (2021: GEL 130 thousand).
+Legal and consultancy expenses include audit fees of GEL 124 thousand (2022: GEL 129 thousand).

-7. Salaries and employment benefit expenses
+7. Salaries and employment benefits

-2022 GEL'000 2021 GEL'000
+GEL'000 2023 2022

-Wages and salaries 3,759 2,966
+Wages and salaries 6,529 3,759

-Other benefits 35 36
+Other benefits 78 35

-3,794 3,002
+6,607 3,794

-The average number of Bank employees (excluding supervisory board members) for the year ended 31 December 2022 amounted 90 persons (2021: 84 persons), of which: top management - 7 employees (2021: 7 employees), mid-level managers - 18 employees (2021: 14 employees) and other staff - 65 employees (2021: 63 employees).
-All employees were full time employees.
+The average number of Bank employees (excluding supervisory board members) for the year ended 31 December 2023 equaled 138 individuals (2022: 90 individuals) of which: top management - 9 employees (2022: 7 employees), mid-level managers - 30 employees (2022: 18 employees), and other staff - 99 employees (2022: 65 employees).
+All employees held full-time positions.

-8. Income tax (expense)/benefit
+8. Income tax expense

-2022 2021

-GEL'000 GEL'000
+GEL'000 2023 2022

-Effect of change in tax legislation (648) -
+Effect of change in tax legislation - (648)

 Movement in deferred tax assets and liabilities due to

-origination and reversal of temporary differences 111 55
+origination and reversal of temporary differences (149) 111

-Total income tax (expense)/benefit (537) 55
+Total income tax expense (149) (537)

 In 2022 the Government of Georgia has approved the changes to the current corporate tax model in Georgia for financial institutions, applicable from 2023.
-According to the amendments to the legislation, the financial sector will no longer switch to the Estonian tax model, which was expected to exempt banks from paying corporate taxes on retained earnings and only required a payment of 15% corporate tax rate on distributed earnings.
-Tax authorities also require the banks to reimburse the tax reliefs (if any) obtained through previous provisioning calculation differences caused by differences in tax and IFRS standards bases; the effects of the equalizing of tax and IFRS standards bases for interest income and expense items are still under consideration by tax authorities.
-In addition, with the effect from 2023, the existing corporate tax rate for banks will be increased from 15% to 20%, while dividends will no longer be taxed with 5% dividend tax.
+According to the amendments to the legislation, the financial sector no longer switched to the Estonian tax model, which was expected to exempt banks from paying corporate taxes on retained earnings and only required a payment of 15% corporate tax rate on distributed earnings.
+Tax authorities also require the banks to reimburse the tax reliefs (if any) obtained through previous provisioning and interest income calculation differences caused by differences in tax and IFRS standards bases.
+In addition, with the effect from 2023, the existing corporate tax rate for banks increased from 15% to 20%, while dividends are no longer taxed with 5% dividend tax.

 The change to the corporate taxation model had an immediate impact on deferred tax balances and a corresponding income tax expense, attributable to temporary differences between financial and tax accounting balances, arising from prior periods.
-As a result of these changes, in 2022 the Bank, using the 20% tax rate, has recognized net deferred tax liabilities of GEL 1,753 thousand, tax expense in the amount of GEL 537 thousand in the statement of profit and loss and deferred tax on revaluation reserve of property and equipment of GEL 1,121 thousand in other comprehensive income.
+As a result of these changes, in 2022 the Bank, using the 20% tax rate, has recognized net deferred tax liabilities of GEL 1,752 thousand, tax expense in the amount of GEL 537 thousand in the statement of profit and loss and deferred tax on revaluation reserve of property and equipment of GEL 1,121 thousand in other comprehensive income.
 Deferred tax assets for deductible temporary difference and tax loss carry forwards are recognised only to the extent that it is probable that future taxable profits and reversal of deferred tax liabilities will be available against which the deductions can be utilized.
-As at 31 December 2022 the Bank has no balance of tax loss carry forward for which no deferred tax asset was recognized (31 December 2021: GEL 1,051 thousand).
-Deferred tax asset for allowance for loan was calculated using 15% tax rate.
+As at 31 December 2023 deferred tax assets of GEL 1,852 thousand (31 December 2022: nil) have not been recognized in respect of tax losses.